Lambourn Valley Railway: Nationalisation

 Following the Transport Act 1947 the main line railways of Great Britain passed into state ownership at the beginning of 1948: British Railways.
 While there were no immediate changes on the Lambourn line, the Sunday train was discontinued in September 1950; its primary function had been for milk, and this had reduced heavily in volume over the years.
-At the end of 1951 however complete closure was considered, but due to "important developments" at Welford Park, the initiative was shelved.
+At the end of 1951 complete closure was considered, but due to "important developments" at Welford Park, the initiative was shelved.

-The important developments were the construction of a new branch line from Welford Park to an RAF base, RAF Welford; the base was to be converted for the purposes of munitions, and when operational was to be operated by the United States Air Force from July 1954.
+Those important developments were the construction of a new branch line from Welford Park to an RAF station, RAF Welford; the site was to be converted for munitions storage, and was to be operated by the United States Air Force from July 1954.
 The line was over two miles long, and was completed by October of the same year.
 Traffic to the base ran as required, and traffic returns suggest an average of about 100 movements per annum to 1960.
 The USAF used its own locomotives within the depot.